WRITTEN 1878 – SET IN 1840-50

 The heath: Modern man gives an ‘anomalous look’ to the unchanging heath.
 The heath ‘was an obsolete thing, and few cared to study it.
 How could this be otherwise in the days of square fields, plashed hedges, and meadows watered on a plan so rectangular that on a fine day they looked like silver gridirons?’
 (232)

-Social Class and status, pride
+2. (a) Social Class status and pride

 The fictional heroes and heroines of Victorian novels tended to be middle class, appealing to the readers who were the novels’ main consumers.
 ‘A curious feature of the book is the low social position of the characters’ (Athenaeum review 1878)